zmievsa/cadwyn/docs/index.md

         return get_users
 ```

 As you see, it's hacky in more ways than one.
 Any imports to your business logic must happen within the function to prevent circular dependencies and you have to have a function within a function as a result.
 It is therefore not advised to use this functionality unlesss absolutely required.
 I recommend to instead add an issue on our github.
-However, if Universi definitely cannot solve your problem -- this should be your "get out of jail free" card.
+However, if Cadwyn definitely cannot solve your problem -- this should be your "get out of jail free" card.

 #### Dealing with endpoint duplicates